 Chances are, you recently purchased an NYC apartment or townhouse and will need a renovation before you move in.
 As you finalize the details of your home purchase, you can begin thinking about what kind of renovations you’ll need.
 As tempting as it may be to move in right away, taking advantage of the open space you have now before the moving trucks arrive will be far better for both you and your contractors.

 With so many variables involved, working out a strict budget can be almost impossible.
 But by knowing what to factor in, you can work out a rough estimate.
 For a gut or non-gut renovation with stock, materials expect to pay at least $100-200-per-square-foot.

 Start first with flooring.
-Depending on the materials, a refinish can cost $5-10-per-square-foot while replacements can run to $15-25-per-squate-foot.
+Depending on the materials, a refinish can cost $5-10-per-square-foot, while replacements can run to $15-25-per-squate-foot.
 However, this estimate only applies to “dry” areas such as bedrooms and living rooms.
 “Wet” areas, like kitchens and bathrooms, can run far higher.
 Bathrooms start at $400-per-square-foot while kitchens start at $250-per-square-foot.
-Any custom alterations or spatial challengers will increase the costs.
+Any custom alterations or spatial challenges will increase costs.

 Repairing and Painting the Walls

 Painting is relatively cost-effective and a great way to personalize your new home.
 On average, skim coating costs $4-6-per-square-foot and takes about a week to complete.

 This is where you’ll see the most significant expenses.
 Depending on your budget, you can either go for a full remodel or just a few updates.
-Extensive customization and high-end materials can easily see costs run to $500-per-aquare-foot and beyond.
+Extensive customization and high-end materials can quickly see costs run to $500-per-aquare-foot and beyond.